-6.3.4 Application Context Relocation
+6.3.4 Application Context Relocation for EAS instances

-There are generally two types of application context relocation procedures:
+There are generally two types of Application Context Relocation (ACR) procedure depending on whether the Target EAS is instantiated in the same Data Network (DN) as the Source EAS, or in a different DN:

-Different DN ACR: a relocation forced by change to the DNAI.
-This may be triggered by mobility of the UE for instance.
-In this case, the DNN and S-NSSAI are expected to be different for the target EAS.
-The PDU session will have a different PDU Session Anchor for each DN as shown in the figure below.
+1. ACR to a different DN: A relocation forced by a change to the DNAI.
+This may be triggered by mobility of the UE, for instance.
+In this case, the DNN and S-NSSAI are expected to be different for the target EAS instance.
+The PDU session will have a different PDU Session Anchor for each DN as shown in figure 6.3.4-1 below.

-Same DN ACR: a relocation within the same DN is requested, e.g. by the AF or application, e.g. for load-balancing or satisfaction of latency requirements
+2. ACR within the same DN: A relocation within the same DN is requested, e.g. by the AF or application, e.g. for load-balancing or to satisfy latency requirements.

+Figure 6.3.4-1: Application Context Relocation to a different Data Network

-The following mechanisms may be used to support different DN ACR:
+The following mechanisms may be used to support ACR to a different DN:

-Subscription to events related to the PDU session
+1. Subscription to events related to the PDU session.

-Traffic influence through Nsmf_EventExposure_AppRelocationInfo or Nnef_TrafficInfluence_AppRelocationInfo
+2. Traffic influence through Nsmf_EventExposure_AppRelocationInfo or Nnef_TrafficInfluence_AppRelocationInfo.

-IP address replacement: the AF may request that the UPF performs address translation, replacing the IP address and port number of the Source EAS with that of the Target EAS
+3. IP address replacement: The AF may request that the UPF performs address translation, replacing the IP address and port number of the Source EAS with that of the Target EAS.

-PSA buffering: the AF may request that data from the old PDU session anchor be buffered and forwarded to the new PSA prior to forwarding any other data
+4. PSA buffering: The AF may request that data from the old PDU Session Anchor (PSA) be buffered and forwarded to the new PSA prior to forwarding any other data.

-The AF is expected to expose ACR event notifications to the EASs as described in 23.558 section 8.6.3.
-The relocation of the EEC context between source and target EES(s) is described in TS 23.558 section 8.9.1.4.
+The AF (in the context of the present document, the 5GMS AF) is expected to expose ACR event notifications to EAS instances as described in clause 8.6.3 of TS 23.558 [3].
+The relocation of the EEC context between the Source EES and the Target EES is described in clause 8.9.1.4 of [3].

-The media applications may be categorized into the following classes with regards to ACR:
+Applications may be categorized into the following classes with regards to ACR:

-Relocation is transparent to the application: these applications typically do not rely on the EAS maintaining context for the application.
+1. Relocation is transparent to the application: These applications typically do not rely on the EAS maintaining context for the application.

-For example, media streaming applications using HTTP expect transactional processing per request, where subsequent requests may be processed by different EAS(s).
+For example, media streaming applications using HTTP expect transactional processing per request, and subsequent requests may be processed by a different EAS instance without reference to previous requests.

-Relocation is tolerated by the application with relatively low complexity: these applications typically require maintaining some session state at the EAS.
+2. Relocation is tolerated by the application with relatively low complexity: These applications typically require maintaining some session state at the EAS.
 The application may tolerate interruptions or delays during the relocation of the application context.

-Examples are applications that perform vision tasks to create AR overlays or game spectator applications.
+Examples are media applications that perform video processing tasks to create AR overlays, or game spectator applications.

-Relocation is disruptive to the application: these applications require maintaining complex session state and rely on low latency operation.
+3. Relocation is disruptive to the application: These applications require maintaining complex session state and rely on low-latency operation.
 A decision on relocating these applications has to be carefully considered and only performed on absolute need basis.

 Examples are split rendering applications such as online gaming.

-The AF is able through the traffic influencing to indicate if an application may be relocated or not.
-It is also able to select the set of tools that are suitable to support relocation of a particular application.
-This information is provided to the AF through the provisioning interface.
+The AF is able through traffic influencing to indicate if an EAS instance may be relocated or not.
+It is also able to select the set of tools that are suitable to support relocation of application context for a particular EAS instance.
+In the case of 5G Media Streaming, this configuration information could be provided to the 5GMS AF through its M1 provisioning interface.